5 Easy Bike Tours in Australia for Bike Touring Beginners

 bike tours australia

 Starting from Beechworth, the MTB tour will bring you on a countryside exploration along north-east Victoria’s Murray to Mountains Trail.
-It includes wine and food tasting, dinner and accommodation.
-This MTB bike tour is guided, and extremely organised, you don’t have to worry about anything, you can choose an E-bike instead.
+It includes wine and food tasting, dinner, and accommodation.
+This MTB bike tour is guided, and extremely organized, you don’t have to worry about anything, you can choose an E-bike instead.
 The tour ends in Bright.

 Highlights of this MTB tour: